-For the year ended December 31, 2023, as part of our annual test for impairment, one of our reporting units, which accounted for approximately 12% of our goodwill at December 31, 2023, was assessed under the quantitative analysis primarily using a discounted cash flows methodology, with a lesser weighting attributed to the market multiple approach.
+For the year ended December 31, 2024, as part of a refresh of the fair values of reporting units, as of July 1, 2024, three of our reporting units were assessed under quantitative analysis to support future qualitative evaluation.
+As of October 1, as required by our policy to perform goodwill tests annually as of October 1, these three reporting units were also assessed under the initial qualitative evaluation and did not advance to the quantitative analysis.
+As of October 1, the remaining three reporting units with goodwill were assessed under quantitative analysis to support future qualitative evaluation.
+All of our reporting units assessed under the quantitative analysis primarily used a discounted cash flows methodology, with a lesser weighting attributed to the market multiple approach.
 The discounted cash flows methodology estimates fair value by discounting the reporting unit's estimated future cash flows using a weighted-average cost of capital that reflects current market conditions and the risk profile of the reporting unit.
 Under the market multiple approach, the estimated fair value of the reporting unit was estimated by applying market multiples derived from stock prices of companies that are engaged in the same or similar lines of business as the reporting unit and that are actively traded on a free and open market.
 The derived multiples are then applied to the reporting unit's financial metrics.
-The remaining reporting units with goodwill were assessed under the initial qualitative evaluation and did not advance to the quantitative analysis.